Car Monitoring System in Apartment Garages by Small Autonomous Car using Deep Learning: Introduction

 \section{Introduction}

-Peruvian families prefer to live in apartments (see Fig.~\ref{fig1}), since the common advantages are more comfortable spaces and less effort in cleaning unnecessary rooms; however, the size of the apartments is reduced every year.
+Peruvian families prefer to live in apartments (see Fig.\ref{fig:correlation}), since the common advantages are more comfortable spaces and less effort in cleaning unnecessary rooms; however, the size of the apartments is reduced every year.
 Therefore, families decide to keep their goods at parking lots next to their vehicles or inside of them, as long as they are in an underground garage, but some of these stuff are stolen.
 Also, people who do not live in the buildings use the parking lots that are only for building users, sometimes thieves parked in the building garage before a stealing inside the building.

 A smart self-driving mini-car is proposed to supervise the vehicles in the underground garage by identifying their owners using computer vision in their respective parking lots during a schedule that does not bother the tenants and cars.
 Using autonomous driving techniques and object detection, a computational vision system is proposed in order to achieve the autonomous navigation of the mini-car and the identification mainly of the cars owners with an ALPR (Automatic License Plate Recognition) based on a deep learning model that was developed by the open source organization OpenALPR.

 Also, the mini-car has its own location system with Beacons that determine its relative position in real time and it can verify if a vehicle would be at its correct parking lot or not.
 Vehicles of the future will be strongly dependent on the development of the software algorithms controlling the autonomous navigation and how they can process the massive amount of data generated, so this mini-car wants to be a prototype of that type of vehicle that is able to be autonomous and at the same time translate the license plates that recognize into an important information for security purposes.

-The navigation of the mini car in \cite{Zhou2018} is based on images recognition using deep learning, developed for more complicated tracks than an underground garage and it uses different sensors for better accuracy in indoor scene.
+The navigation of the mini car in \cite{autonomous_car} is based on images recognition using deep learning, developed for more complicated tracks than an underground garage and it uses different sensors for better accuracy in indoor scene.